 Jeff is the most senior Salt Lake City fire department chief officer and the first Black fire officer in the state of Utah.
 Jeff is an avid outdoorsman and enjoys fishing, boating, sightseeing and southern Utah.
 As a firefighter, Jeff has dedicated his life and career to creating an inclusive diverse fire department both locally and nationally.
 He has three children that have exceeded his expectations daily and a great deal of friends within the state of Utah and nationally.

 NAACP Scholarship Donors

-NAACP Scholarships: CR England, Hires Big H, Kronstadt Civil Rights Scholarship, L-3 Communications, Mahatma Gandhi Scholarship from Vijaya Sharma Foundation, Smith's Food & Drug and Utah Jazz Scholarships will be presented to Utah High School and College Students.
+NAACP Scholarships: CR England, Hires Big H, Kronstadt Civil Rights Scholarship, L-3 Communications, Mahatma Gandhi Scholarship from Vijaya Sharma Foundation, Shawn and Tory Newell Family Scholarship, Smith's Food & Drug and Utah Jazz Scholarships will be presented to Utah High School and College Students.